French Bulldog Stolen at Gunpoint During Castro Valley Armed Robbery

 “I heard about it and I was on edge and it was a fear of mine,” Warda said about the recent crimes involving French bulldogs.
 “I never understood until I have [a dog] but the thieves think it’s like stealing a purse, it’s not like that at all.”

 These incidents come two weeks after a French bulldog was violently snatched from her owner in San Francisco’s Marina District on New Year’s Day.
-The dog was recovered two days later in Sacramento when a person who purchased the dog called police after seeing reports on television.MORE NEWS: Thieves Target License Plates in San Francisco; Rack Up Parking Tickets
+The dog was recovered two days later in Sacramento when a person who purchased the dog called police after seeing reports on television.MORE NEWS: Man Killed by 15-Year-Old Driver During Police Chase in Stockton

 No arrests have been made in that case, although the suspect vehicle was found in San Pablo driven by a man who was determined not to be the robbery suspect.